Index

 EntryPoint

-Represents an entry point for a DataTailr job.
+Represents an entry point for a Datatailr job.
 This can be a function or a callable object.

 Environment

-Enum representing different environments for DataTailr jobs.
+Enum representing different environments for Datatailr jobs.

 ExcelAddin